-Call our business office at 909-307-6312.
-A GLC staff member will take your name, student’s names, grade level, phone number, and address.
+Call our business office at 909-307-6312 Ext: 4510.
+A GLCN staff member will take your name, student’s names, grade level, phone number, and address.
 This information is passed on to one of Gorman’s Community Liaisons.
 The Community Liaison will contact you to collect information and all paperwork necessary for enrollment.

 In addition to the internal school forms, specific documents must be provided by the family to complete each student’s enrollment packet.
 The documents are:

 - A religious, hospital, or physician’s certificate showin

 g date of birth; an entry in a family bible; an adoption record; an affidavit from a parent/guardian; a birth certificate; previously verified school records; or any other documents permitted by law.

 - Proof of Residency- Copy of a current utility bill or property tax bill stating the parent’s name and physical address.
 Date must be current.